vjoel/tupelo/README.md

     [3, 7.2, "foobar", "xyz"]
     [3, 7, "fobar", "xyz"]

 The nil wildcard matches anything.
+The Range, Regexp, and Class entries function as wildcards because of the way they define the #=== (match) method.
+See ruby docs for general information on "threequals" matching.

 Here's a template for matching some hash tuples: